Why use a reseller agreement template?

 To protect confidential information and intellectual property: An organisation's intellectual property (“IP”) is often one of its most valuable assets.
 It is important to ensure that both parties’ IP and confidential information is protected when entering into a contractual relationship.
 A reseller agreement can ensure both parties’ existing IP is protected and also set out if the parties can use each other’s IP to resell the products.

-What are the key terms that a reseller agreement should include?
+What are the key terms that this reseller agreement template includes?

 Key clauses: This reseller agreement template contains key provisions in relation to: